limatheus/openshift-php-framework-stack/README.md

 5. If the PHP version to compile is less than 5.3.3, remove the fpm compilation options in `/misc/make_php` and git commit and push this modification
 6. Visit your application's main page (e.g. https://myapp-mydomain.rhcloud.com/)
 7. Click the last link to start the build, it will take about an hour
-8. To activate Composer, clone the application's repository locally (or pull changes if you have already cloned it) and rename the `_build` file to `build` in the `/.openshift/action_hooks/` directory
+8. To activate Composer, clone the application's repository locally (or pull changes if you have already cloned it) and rename the `_deploy` file to `deploy` in the `/.openshift/action_hooks/` directory
 9. Commit this file
-10. Make it executable with `git update-index --chmod=+x .openshift/action_hooks/build`
+10. Make it executable with `git update-index --chmod=+x .openshift/action_hooks/deploy`
 11. Commit this file again and push it too when the build is finished
 12. Starting coding your PHP application